k1a11220/Free2CAD/README.md

 ## Contact
-Any question you could contact Changjian Li (chjili2011@gmail.com) or Hao Pan (haopan@microsoft.com) for help.
+Any questions you could contact Changjian Li (chjili2011@gmail.com) or Hao Pan (haopan@microsoft.com) for help.